tstack/lnav/README.md

 - bz2        - The bzip2 compression library.
 - libcurl    - The cURL library for downloading files from URLs.
 Version 7.23.0 or higher is required.
 - libarchive - The libarchive library for opening archive files, like zip/tgz.
+- wireshark  - The 'tshark' program is used to interpret pcap files.

 #### Build